Human Resources

 Our Approach

-Under our Promotion of Diversity Fundamental Policy, NTT Communications is committed to creating workplaces and implementing hiring activities that allow personnel with diverse backgrounds to work to the best of their ability, regardless of gender, sexual orientation or sexual identity, age, race, nationality, or disability.
-To stimulate new innovation and respond to diversifying customer needs, as well as to help employees realize their well-being, we are creating a working environment that encourages employees with different personalities and backgrounds to work together with mutual respect and maximize their strengths in their own way.
+Under our Promotion of Diversity Fundamental Policy, NTT DOCOMO BUSINESS is committed to creating workplaces and implementing hiring activities that allow personnel with diverse backgrounds to work to the best of their ability, regardless of gender, sexual orientation or sexual identity, age, race, nationality, or disability.
+To stimulate new innovation and respond to diversifying customer needs, as well as to help employees realize their well-being, we are creating working environments that encourage employees with different personalities and backgrounds to work together with mutual respect and maximize their strengths in their own way.

 With the firm belief that promoting diversity is essential for the sustainable development of our business, we are promoting diversity, equity, and inclusion through our medium-term vision, which upholds goals such as creating working environments that make it easier for employees to design their life plans; fostering a corporate culture that encourages both men and women to take childcare leave; developing systems that enable employees to work with vigor, regardless of where they work, while boosting motivation and vitality; and thoroughly implementing occupational safety and health as well as employee health management.